Databricks Deployment

 Dependencies⚓︎

-- Hydrolix Cluster: A running Hydrolix cluster version 4.22.1 or higher.
+- Hydrolix Cluster: A running Hydrolix cluster with a version compatible with your connector version.
+See the compatibility matrix.
 Deployment instructions for your preferred cloud vendor (AWS, Google, Linode, or Microsoft) can be found here.

 - Databricks Spark Cluster: A Databricks account with a deployed Spark cluster.